snrndi121/stopWatch/README.md

 **Stopwatch**
- - It is specialized in lap.
-I want to know how long it takes to solve problems.
+ - It is specialized in measuring elapsed time when you check how long it takes to solve problems.
 This is between project and hobby, not homework.

 **Purpose**
  - There are many tests and problems with math, science, license test etc. If there will be limited testing time, you must distributed